ColeT25/CoolerMathGames/README.md

 # CoolerMathGames
-More information will be added to this readme as development continues
+More information will be added to this readme as development continues, these instructions will only work on windows.
+If you are on mac, there should be similiar steps you can find by googling commands (sorry I do not have a mac so that is the best I can do to help - Cole)

 # Running CoolerMathGames locally